robtdavis/CreateAUnlockedPackage/README.md

         }
     }
     ```
-13. Useful command to view the packages in your Dev Hub:
+13. To create the Released Package:
     ```
-    sf package:version:list
-    ```
-    Shows if the package is a beta or release package

-14. Shows all the ids associated with packages in your Dev Hub:
-    ```
-    sf package:create:version:list
-    ```
-16. To view a individual report on your package:
-    ```
-    sf package:version:report --package "Core@0.1.0-1"
-    ```
-16. To create the Released Package:
-    ```
     sf package:version:promote --package "Core@0.1.0-1"
     ```

-17. To install in org from command line:
+14. To install in org from command line:

     Create scratch org:
     ```